Rebecca of Sunnybrook Farm (1938 film): Plot

-Tony and Gwen seem to have chemistry, but Tony is seeing a singer, Lola Lee.
-Rebecca and Tony become fast friends and she visits him one day where they have lunch.
-Gwen stops by and during the visit, Tony's assistant Orville also stops in.
-Gwen plays the piano while Rebecca sings and Orville recognizes her voice and excitedly tells Tony that's the girl, so the cereal campaign is saved.

-Aunt Miranda is against Rebecca singing on the radio, and forbids Rebecca from doing so.
-Rebecca and cousin Gwen devise a plan to do the transmission from Tony's home instead of the city.
+Rebecca and Tony become friends, and she visits him one day for lunch.
+Gwen stops by to retrieve her and is also persuaded to stay awhile.
+During the visit, Orville stops in to tell a furious Tony he's lost Rebecca.
+But then, as if by magic, Gwen plays the piano while Rebecca sings.
+Orville recognizes her voice and excitedly tells Tony "That's the girl," so the cereal campaign is saved.
+Unfortunately, Miranda is against Rebecca singing on the radio, and forbids her from doing so.
+Rebecca and Gwen devise a plan to do the transmission from Tony's home instead of from the city.

-Lola Lee visits Tony and realizes he has feeling for Gwen but is persuaded by Orville that Tony doesn't have the feelings for her that he does.
-Tony's butler, Homer, who is a former beau of Aunt Miranda, assists Rebecca in climbing from her second story bedroom but knocks the ladder over when he tries to climb down, forcing him to stay in Rebecca's room.
+Lola Lee arrives late for rehearsal and realizes Tony has feelings for Gwen.
+Lola rebuffs the love-struck Orville, but they begin their rehearsal of "Alone With You" which transforms into the actual evening performance with orchestra.
+Tony's butler, Homer (Miranda's former fiancé) helps Rebecca get down from her second-story bedroom but knocks over the ladder when he tries to climb down, forcing him to stay in Rebecca's room.

-Aunt Miranda hears the broadcast and thinks the little girl sounds much like Rebecca but believes Rebecca is in her room.
-When Homer falls over by rocking too hard in a rocking chair, Aunt Miranda discovers him in the bedroom.
+Miranda hears the broadcast and thinks the girl singing sounds like Rebecca, but believes Rebecca is in her room.
+When Homer falls over by rocking too hard in a rocking chair, Miranda discovers him in the bedroom.
 Homer begs her forgiveness for missing their wedding 25 years earlier.
-She forgives him and allows Rebecca to continue to sing but takes her straight home afterwards.
+She forgives him and allows Rebecca to continue to sing, but takes her straight home afterwards.

-Harry and his new wife hear Rebecca singing on the radio and he gets a lawyer involved to again claim guardianship over Rebecca so they can get rich.
-He forces Aunt Miranda to give up Rebecca, and devises to sell her singing contract to a rival company of Tony's.
+Henry and his new wife hear Rebecca singing on the radio and he gets a lawyer involved to claim guardianship over Rebecca so they can get rich.
+He forces Miranda to give up Rebecca, and devises to sell her singing contract to a rival company of Tony's.